-There is a 40-hour total pre-service training requirement.
 You receive all necessary instruction in courtroom procedures, social services, the juvenile justice system, and the special needs of abused and neglected children.

-Chapter 1: CASA Volunteer Role
+Chapter 1: Introducing the CASA/GAL Role

-Chapter 3: Cultural Competence
+Chapter 5: Substance Abuse and Cultural Competence

-Chapter 8: Gathering Information
+Chapter 8: Wrapping Up